 The final chapter for the Courtenay family came when in 1539, Henry Courtenay was found guilty of treason for his involvement in the Exeter Conspiracy to overthrow Henry VIII.
 Henry Courtenay was beheaded on the 9th January 1939.
 His wife and son were imprisoned in the Tower of London and all their properties confiscated, permanently breaking the link between the Courtenay family and Okehampton Castle.

 From this point forward the castle was abandoned and although there was a battle which took place near Okehampton in 1643, the castle was not used for military purpose.
-Later in the 17th century it was turned into a bakehouse and the grounds reverted back to farmland.
-By the 18th century it became nothing more than a popular spot for painters.
+Later in the 17th century, it was turned into a bakehouse and the grounds reverted back to farmland.
+By the 18th century, it became nothing more than a popular spot for painters.
 Today the castle is owned by the English Heritage and is protected under law as a grade I listed building.

-I never really take much notice of the history when visiting places like this, I’d rather wonder around and take photos instead.
+I never really take much notice of the history when visiting places like this, I’d rather wander around and take photos instead.
 There was an opportunity for me to listen to an audio tour while going around the grounds but I was just too distracted to take it in.
 I much prefer to come home and do some research myself and I’m really surprised how much history surrounds this great location.

 I always love a good ghost story for places on Dartmoor and Okehampton Castle has one of these great stories to tell.
 The story is of Lady Mary who was for some reason responsible for the death of her four husbands, and although if you look at the story of Lady Mary, was not really responsible for any of these deaths directly, but somehow was implicated and fingers pointed at her direction.
 When she died at her home in Fitz House, it is said that her ghost was immediately seen in the area and that somehow her punishment was given for her deeds.

-The story goes, that after midnight every night, Lady Mary’s ghost can be seen traveling from Fitz House in a carriage made of bones from her four dead husbands, with the skulls of their heads on all four sides of the carriage.
-She is driven by a headless driver, followed by a black dog with blood red eyes towards Okehampton Castle.
-On arrival the black dog will pick a blade of grass from the grounds of the castle and then travel back to Fitz House where the black dog will place the blade of grass on a granite stone.
+The story goes, that after midnight every night, Lady Mary’s ghost can be seen travelling from Fitz House in a carriage made of bones from her four dead husbands, with the skulls of their heads on all four sides of the carriage.
+She is driven by a headless driver, followed by a black dog with blood-red eyes towards Okehampton Castle.
+On arrival, the black dog will pick a blade of grass from the grounds of the castle and then travel back to Fitz House where the black dog will place the blade of grass on a granite stone.
 This process will repeat each night until every single blade of grass is plucked from the grounds of the castle and until so, she will never be free from her punishment.